 The process of considering the diagnosis of a disease is often triggered by components of the history and physical examination, which lead the clinician to consider the presence of the disease.
 Other key components in considering a diagnosis include the experience and knowledge base of the diagnostician, the frequency of the disease, and the clinical importance of making or refuting a diagnosis.

 Experience and knowledge base not only affect whether a disease shows up on the “radar screen,” but can also influence the accuracy of assessment of the clinical pretest probability (PTP).
 Two ways of evaluating PTP are by using clinician's “gestalt” or by using validated clinical prediction rules.
 The former might be favored by clinicians experienced in the disease of interest (eg, cardiologists for diagnosing MI), particularly when there is some subjectivity in aspects of the diagnosis.
-For pulmonary embolism (PE), the challenge becomes the spectrum of disease (ranging from clinically silent to multiple clinical presentations often with nonspecific symptoms and signs to hemodynamic ...
+For pulmonary embolism (PE), the challenge becomes the spectrum of disease (ranging from clinically silent to multiple clinical presentations often with nonspecific symptoms and signs to hemodynamic collapse), the ...